 Oral and topical antibiotics work well because they kill the bacteria that causes acne.
 But there's a downside.
-Their widespread use is causing resistant strains of bacteria.
+Their widespread use is causing resistant strains of bacteria (bacteria that are harder and harder to kill).
 Niacinamide works as an anti-inflammatory without causing bacterial resistance.

 In one 8 week study, the safety and effectiveness of 4% nicotinamide gel was compared to 1% clindamycin gel, a commonly used antibiotic.
 82% of the patients treated with nicotinamide and 68% treated with clindamycin were improved.
 Both treatments produced similar reductions in acne lesions and severity.
 The anti-inflammatory activity of niacinamide may have contributed to its effect on acne.